Amasirat/Obsidian/CSS.md

 Inline tags do not accept height or width properties, block tags do **However, inline-block tags accept both height or width properties.

-* block tags have width set to auto which takes up the entire width of the device viewing the webpage.
+* block tags have width set to auto which takes up the entire width of the device viewing the web-page.
 * Inline-block tags set width to auto too however their width is only as much as their contents.

 ## Typography

-Properties that relate to fromatting text
+Properties that relate to fromating text
 * font-weight: {normal, bold, ...}
 * font-style: {italic, normal, }
 * text-decoration: {none, line-through, overline, underline, ...}
 * font-size: {5px, 10px, ...}
-* font-family: {'b nazanin', ubuntu, jetbrains, any font family that exists on the client computer} We can also give multiple font families incase a font family does not exist on the client computer
+* font-family: {'b nazanin', ubuntu, jetbrains, any font family that exists on the client computer} We can also give multiple font families in-case a font family does not exist on the client computer
 * text-align: {left, right, center, justify}

-While writing a complex text with a combination of different directional languages like English and persian, you can give a direction property that gets ltr meaning left to right or rtl meaning right to left.
+While writing a complex text with a combination of different directional languages like English and Persian, you can give a direction property that gets ltr meaning left to right or rtl meaning right to left.
 For more complex instances this technique is useful:

 ```HTML